[Study Results] 20 Most Common Small Business Website Mistakes

 - Use visuals that illustrate your point and communicate the information faster, or just for fun, to give your visitors a break from the serious stuff.

-Imagine, you see this headline:
+Imagine, you see this headline on a homepage:

 “Do you need friendly web content?”